ChuxOkonji/event_coordinator/README.md

    - The variable n is set to yield at the end of the while loop.
 This is so that we can maintain a single yield statement.
 So that whether or  not input is given via send(), the name variable yielded.

 The for loop prints the first 10 names from the guest_list, and then prints the name given through send(), and then the remaining names on guest_list

+A generator expression is defined that uses the guests dictionary to retrieve a generator of names of guest who are 21 and over.
+Note that the data fed through send() earlier is included in the dictionary.